 One of the most popular goodies is chocolate-dipped strawberries.
 Few people can resist fat, juicy strawberries covered in decadent chocolate.
-Purchasing chocolate-dipped strawberries in a bakery or gourmet shop can be quite expensive, especially when they are atop a cake.
+Purchasing chocolate-dipped strawberries in a bakery or gourmet shop can be expensive, especially when they're atop a cake.
 Why not plan a delicious dinner at home and finish it off with some chocolate-covered strawberries for dessert?

 - 1 lb. strawberries, washed and patted dry